 I sure hope so.

 One glorious day that old sky’s gonna split wide, friend.
-And The Lord of lords, King of kings is going to come back down.
-And the last thing I want to have happen in those these last days is to be too comfortable, a sleepwalking Christian unaware of my surroundings, blind to what is and has always been The.
+And those who believe will be caught up to meet The Lord of lords, King of kings in the air.
+And the last thing I want to have happen in those these last days is to be too comfortable, a sleepwalker unaware of my surroundings, blind to what is and has always been The.
 Most.
-Important—His imminent return.
+Important. —His imminent return.

 May we all see that coming!